Odagaon

 Odagaon is a town and Notified area council in the Nayagarh district of the Indian state of Odisha.
 It is the location of the Lord Raghunath Temple.
 The Shriram Navami festival of Odagaon is one of the renowned festival in Odisha.
 It is the third largest block in the district consisting of 32 Panchayats and more than 200 villages.
 One of the main attractions of the place is the Raghunath Temple.
-The place is referred to as the "Second Shrikshetra" due to the presence of this temple.
 New Jagannath Sadak connects Odagaon with holy city Puri.

 Places of interest

 Raghunath Jeu Temple

-Odagaon is known for the Temple of Lord Raghunath Jeu and for three subarna kalsh which is made in 47 kg. gold, which is second to Sri Kshetra.
+Odagaon is known for the Temple of Lord Raghunath Jeu and for three subarna kalsh which is made up of 45 kg. gold, which is second to Sri Kshetra.
 The annual festival Ramanavami Yatra is held at the temple and lasts for nine days.
 Festival attractions include Yatra (live stage show) and Ravan Podi.

 Dutikeswar Temple

 There is a Siva Temple about 35 km from Nayargh town on the Nayagarh-Bahadajhola, via Odagaon road.